hoytech/update-immutable/README.md

 * **`$unshift` behaviour**

   As described above, when passing multiple items in a single `$unshift` update, the order of the items is preserved, unlike react which reverses the list.

+* **Operation escaping**

+  If you have a key that begins with `$$` and you use this as the path in an operation, one of the `$` signs will be stripped in order to implement operation escaping.
+If you have such keys, add an extra `$` sign in front of them when porting from the react implementation.

 ## Server-side